flairNLP/flair/resources/docs/TUTORIAL_TEXT_EMBEDDINGS.md

 :param use_first_representation: boolean value, indicating whether to concatenate the first and last representation of the lstm to be used as final document embedding or not
 ```

-Note that while MEAN embeddings are immediately meaningful, LSTM embeddings need to be tuned on the downstream task.
-This happens automatically in Flair if you train a new model with these embeddings.

 ## Next